faisalbhuiyan3038/The-Tab-Suspender-For-Firefox/README.md

 5. Toggle suspension on/off as needed
 6. That's it!
 Inactive tabs will be suspended automatically

 When a tab is suspended, you'll see a simple page showing the original URL.
 Click anywhere on the page to restore the tab to its original state.
+This behavior persists even after browser restarts - suspended tabs stay suspended until you choose to restore them.

 ## Future Improvements